boldingd/EclipsePhaseContent/ItemsGuide.md

 Besides the functions of a standard utilitool, the sentinel utilitool can connect to devices it is brought in contact with (as *skinlink*), and can resist infection by hostile nanotech it comes into contact with (as the *immunogenic system* mod).
 It also has programming to mimic (most of) the functions of a COT – although it is less effective at doing so (-20 penalty to tests), as it is missing some of the more specialized components and swarm elements that COTs use.
 Finally, the Sentinel utilitool is designed to pass as a standard utilitool (treat as though the additional features are *masked* upgrades).

+### Termite Hive

+Termite hives are

+### Tile

+Tiles are small bots roughly similar to other scout bots.
+Shaped vaguely like a crab, they are small enough to fit in your hand, have a roughly square layout, and a streamlined cross-section; they are propelled by six legs, and have two small arms in the front.
+They also have two narrow air intakes, given them the appearance of gills.
+(They do not, for the record, have claws.)

+Tiles are primarily designed for exploring abandoned outposts and ruins in the Martian outback.
+They were originally developed for the purpose under contract to the Mars Rangers; they are, however, available on the open market, and are also purchased and deployed by a variety of users (from maker nomads to gatecrashers) and deployed in a variety of other locations (from asteroid habs in the belt to the sub-crustal seas of Europa).

+Tiles are designed to be cheap and simple enough to produce with fabbers in the field, while also being equipped to detect (if not defeat) the unique hazards posed by possible TITAN opponents.
+This allows Rangers the ability to deploy many of the bots into their areas of operation, giving them good tactical coverage, and a heads-up if Exsurgents threats are present.

+The nanophages present on some versions are easily their most expensive and sophisticated component; to keep costs down, versions are available with and without them.
+Notably, the Mars Rangers have their own nanophage package, which is only available on bots that they purchase; the Rangers claim that their package will also attack biological threat, but this has not been verified, and the package's exact capabilities are unknown.

+> **\*Akimbo**: The anti-nanotech requirement is infamous in military hardware circles.
+> The Rangers really want some kind of nanite defense, but they also want the bot to be cost-competitive with other scouts.
+>
+> Olympus Military Technology has been flailing around, trying to find some kind of anti-nanotech package that will keep the Rangers happy while somehow costing a quarter of what an open-market nanophage package costs.
+> Meanwhile, the Rangers have been patching in their own custom nanophage package.
+> A lot of old fabbers can't produce it, but they're the goddamn Tharsis League, so they can afford to update their fabbers to current spec.

+- Type: Bot
+- Layout: crab-like
+- Movements: Walker 3/15
+- Size: Tiny
+- Durability (WT): 15 (3)
+- Advantages: Inherent Armor 5E/5K
+- Enhancements: 360-Degree Vision, Chameleon Skin, Chemical Sniffer, Enhanced Smell, Enhanced Vision, Improved Temperature Tolerance: Cold, Magnetic System, Nanodetectors, Radio Booster, Radio Farcaster
+- Available: hypercapitalist economies for \[Trivial\]
+- **Mars Ranger Variant**: Includes *Ranger Nanophages*
+  - Available: Mars Rangers for \[Minor\]
+- **Nanophage Variant**: Includes Nanophages
+  - Available: hypercapitalist economies for \[Medium\]
+- **EMP Variant**: includes *EMP Generator* (as EMP micro-grenade; 5 uses)
+  - Available: hypercapitalist economies for \[Minor\]

+- Type: Software (ALI)
+- Aptitudes: COG 15, COO 20, INT 15, REF 15, SAV 10, SOM 20, WIL 15
+- Skills: Climbing 40, Freerunning 30, Infiltration 40, Perception 40, Swimming 40

 ### Wildcat